t2ym/i18n-element/README.md

 - This is just a proof-of-concept demo and not applicable to general purposes yet
 - Bower dependencies with their branch names have no tags, i.e., no versions, and have to be updated in sync with the branches frequently.
 - Raw PoC demo supported browsers: Chrome 54+ (native), Firefox 49, Edge 14, Safari 10
-- The modules are dependent upon modules from [`i18n-behavior`](https://github.com/t2ym/i18n-behavior)
+- The modules are dependent upon modules from [`i18n-behavior#2.0-develop`](https://github.com/t2ym/i18n-behavior/tree/2.0-develop)
-- Some Polymer 1.x modules (`iron-ajax`, `iron-localstorage`) are running as Polymer 2.x modules without compatibility tests
+- Some Polymer 1.x modules (`iron-localstorage`) are running as Polymer 2.x modules without compatibility tests
+- Other dependent modules come from their `2.0-develop` branches
 - Internal function `MixinBehavior` is borrowed from [`polymer#2.0-preview src/legacy/class.html`](https://github.com/Polymer/polymer/blob/2.0-preview/src/legacy/class.html)
-- Some i18n-behavior modules (`i18n-behavior`, `i18n-preference`, `i18n-attr-repo`) are slightly converted for Polymer 2.x
 - Support ShadowDOM V1 `slot` with [`i18n-format`](https://github.com/t2ym/i18n-format/tree/2.0-develop) and [`i18n-number`](https://github.com/t2ym/i18n-number/tree/2.0-develop) in their `2.0-develop` branches
 - `Mixins.Logger` is just for logging debug information and can be omitted
 - Polyfill for IE11: [`es6-shim`](https://github.com/paulmillr/es6-shim), [`get-own-property-symbols`](https://github.com/es-shims/get-own-property-symbols), vulcanize app and polymer, and babel es2015 in addition to webcomponents-lite.js